31. Glossary

 - panel

-The term “panel” (lower case) refers to an independent area of a Window.
-This is a term used with almost any software application that interacts with the user using a GUI.
+Lower-case “panel” (lower case) is a generalized GUI term that refers to an independent area of a Window.
+Panels are made to sit alongside each other, not overlaying other parts of the window.
 The various panels involved with most Windows applications are (in typical top-to-bottom order):

-Client Area Panel (this is where the user spends most of his time)
+Client Area (this is where the user spends most of his time)

-Status Bar Panel (some applications don’t have Status Bars)
+Status Bar (some applications don’t have Status Bars)

 The “leaf” objects in this tree are normally referred to as “Controls” or “Widgets”, while “panels” are considered to be “containers” for other panels or Widgets.

-sublime.Phantomclass provides miniHTML “balloon messages” on things while editing, containing information for the user that is not part of the buffer being edited.- Plugin
+sublime.Phantomclass provides miniHTML “balloon messages” on things while editing, containing information or clickable links or icons for the user that is not part of the buffer being edited, but it does displace text.
+They can be:in-line (between characters in a View’s row), or

 Plugins are augmentations to Sublime Text implemented in Python.
 See Plugins for details.